Who Discovered America First

-The Vikings were most likely here previously, but the credit of “discoverer” of the Americas still goes to Christopher Columbus.
-When he set foot on foreign soil in 1492, the Old World of Europe and the New World of the Americas were connected in a way that would change the history of the world.
+The Vikings most likely visited America first.
+But the credit of the “discoverer” of the Americas still goes to Christopher Columbus.
+When he set foot on foreign soil that 12 October 1492, the Old World of Europe and the New World of the Americas forever became connected.
+Almost from day one, however, there has been debate on where that first footprint was made.
+Exactly where did Columbus land?

-There is a diary of Columbus that would, one would think, provide a definitive answer.
-Unfortunately, only about 20% of the manuscript was actually written by Columbus, with the remaining text probably written by a Dominican friar who had not been on the voyage.
-The description in the diary of that initial island is also controversial.
-The described agricultural features of the island are quite vague and could apply to most of the islands in the area.
 One key phrase: “una laguna en medio muy grande” could, according to historian Paul Aron, mean either a large lake in the middle of an island (of which some of the candidates have) or a large lagoon in the middle of the shoreline.

 The only one who never joined in this debate was Columbus himself.
-From what we know, even as new explorers were picking over his discovery and agreeing it was a new land to be conquered, Columbus insisted until his death that he had landed on islands very near Asia.
+From what we know, even as new explorers were picking over his discovery and agreeing it was new land to be conquered, Columbus insisted until his death that he had landed on islands very near Asia.